 There may be other upfront costs that you will need to take into consideration, such as a security deposit, a possible application fee if you’re going through an apartment rental agency, and depending on the location, you may have to pay for certain amenities if they aren’t included in your housing rent.

-All of these are worth checking for before you begin to consider yourself for a particular apartment, as you don’t want to run into any unexpected costs you aren’t prepared for.
+All of these are worth checking for before considering yourself for a particular apartment, as you don’t want to run into unexpected costs you aren’t prepared for.

 Speaking of amenities and features, it’s worth compiling a list of non-negotiable requirements for you and then a list of added bonuses that would be nice perks but not essential.